cncf/toc/reviews/graduation-jaeger.md

 ## Have committers from at least two organizations.

-We currently have 7 committers from 2 organizations, Uber and Red Hat.
+We currently have 7 committers from 2 organizations, Uber and Red Hat, in the main backend repository, and more diversity in the client libraries.

 ## Have achieved and maintained a Core Infrastructure Initiative Best Practices Badge.